bobekov/bobekov/README.md

-Hi, I'm Stefan Bobekov, a Python Web Developer
+Hi there, I'm Stefan, a Python Web Developer